GCSEEnglish

 Key Concepts

-• 2Analyze the language and stylistic choices made by the authors.
+• 2Analyze language and stylistic choices.

 Simple Explanation